 An introduction to welding careers, equipment and safety practices, including OSHA standards for industry.
-Lecture Hrs. = 3, Lab Hrs. = 0 Pre/Corequisite: READ 300 or equivalent

-WLDG 1327 Welding Codes
+Welding Codes

 An in-depth study of welding codes and their development in accordance with structural standards, welding processes, and destructive and nondestructive test methods.
 Includes API 1104 and ASME, Section IX and B31.3.